wagov/wasocshared/docs/advisories/20240517004-Google-Chrome-Arbitrary-Code-Execution-Vulnerabilities.md

 ## What has been observed?

+CISA added this vulnerability [CVE-2024-4947](https://nvd.nist.gov/vuln/detail/CVE-2024-4947) in their [Known Exploited Vulnerabilities](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) catalog.
 There is no evidence of exploitation affecting Western Australian Government networks at the time of publishing.

 ## Recommendation